 FightMND is pleased to announce a call for applications to support the training of a graduate science student in their pursuit of achieving a PhD qualification (or equivalent) while performing research directly relevant to Motor Neurone Disease (MND).
-FightMND call for applications for novel, innovative projects aimed at understanding the causes of sporadic MND, elucidating disease mechanisms and/or tackling one or more key issues contributing to the lack of effective treatments for sporadic MND.

 Support will not normally exceed three years, and applicants must submit proposals that are focused and compatible with a 3-year timeframe.
 Continuation of the Award beyond the 3-year period will be subject to review, with additional funding to support a 6-month extension considered following review of submitted annual progress and financial reports over the course of the 3-year Award.